Dog Bite Injury Lawyer

-A skilled dog bite injury lawyer can help you recover damages for all of these medical expenses and more.
-In addition to standard hospital or doctor's bills, you can get money for any prescription drugs, required rehab or physical therapy, and any mental health counseling needed.
-If the dog that bit you also damaged your property--for instance, if you were bit while riding a bike and the dog also broke part of your frame--you can get money to replace that, as well as damages for the pain and suffering the ordeal of being bit by a dog caused you.
+An experienced St. Louis, MO dog bite injury lawyer can help you recover funds for all of these medical bills and more.
+In addition to standard hospital or doctor's bills, you can get money for any prescription drugs, needed rehab or physical therapy, and any psychiatric counseling you need in St. Louis, MO.
+If the dog that bit you also damaged your St. Louis, MO property — for instance, if you were bit and it also destroyed or damaged your mobile phone or tablet — a St. Louis, MO dog bite injury lawyer can get you money to replace that, as well as damages for the pain and suffering the process of being bit by a dog put you through.

-Studies have shown that the vast majority of dog bite lawsuits never go to trial.
-Insurance companies do not want to run the risk of having to potentially pay a large jury award, while plaintiffs like settlements as they avoid lengthy court cases and get them money in their pockets as soon as possible.
-Data from the Insurance Information Institute found that the average dog bite lawsuit settlement in Missouri is about $47,400, while the average settlement in Illinois is slightly higher at $48,100.
+Research has shown that the great majority of dog bite lawsuits never see a courtroom.
+St. Louis, MO insurance providers do not want to chance having to potentially pay a large jury award, while plaintiffs like settlements as they avoid drawn-out court cases and award them money in their pocketbooks as soon as possible.
+Recent data from the Insurance Information Institute found that the average dog bite lawsuit settlement in Missouri is almost $47,500, while the average settlement in Illinois is marginally higher at $48,100.

-Attorney Gene Hou knows that getting bit by a dog is an experience no one should have to go through.
-He takes the time to get to know all of his clients and ensure that they don't have to go through the legal process alone.
-In addition, he brings a unique combination of legal experience both in private practice and as a staff attorney for a major insurance company into the courtroom, which means that he knows how insurance companies operate and thus can fight for your maximum compensation.
+Attorney Gene Hou and his dog bite injury attorneys near St. Louis, MO, know that getting bit by a dog is an experience no one should have to go through.
+The Missouri Injury team takes the time to get acquainted with all of its clients in St. Louis, MO and ensures that they don't have to go through the legal process alone.
+Additionally, the whole St. Louis, MO dog bite injury lawyer staff brings a unique blend of legal expertise both in private practice and as staff attorneys for a major insurance firm into the courtroom, which means that Gene Hou knows how insurance companies do business and can fight for your maximum financial award.

-If you or someone you know has recently been bit by a dog, do not hesitate to contact an experienced dog bite injury lawyer.
-Call Gene today at 636-333-1717 or fill out his online contact form to set up a free, no-risk case evaluation.
+If you or a loved one has recently been bit by a dog in St. Louis, MO, don’t wait to contact an experienced dog bite injury lawyer.
+Give us a call today at 636-333-1717 or contact us online to set up a free, no-risk consultation.